 At St Gerard's Catholic Primary and Nursery School we believe that Reading and Writing confidently and accurately is a crucial life-skill.
 Writing incorporates a wide range of different skills from handwriting and spelling to communicating ideas, information and opinions in different contexts.
 It requires children to understand and apply spelling and grammar rules accurately and match writing to its audience and purpose.
 We aim to equip children with the skills they need to read and write confidently in all areas of the curriculum.

 Our aim at St Gerard’s Catholic Primary and Nursery School is for all our pupils to develop and secure the skills needed to read and write confidently and accurately in a range of different contexts.
 We have identified the need to develop reading/writing accuracy across the curriculum, ensuring that children apply their knowledge and understanding of the different reading/writing skills in each and every subject area.
-Following the period of school closure, due to COVID-19, we recognise that the emphasis on reading and writing will have greater emphasis within our school and will be taught in a creative and enthusiastic manner in order to support, engage and motivate our children.

 The aims of writing are: